One In Four Young People Masturbate While Driving, New Survey Finds, Plus 5 Self-Love Injuries That Will Make You Stay Away From Saw Blades Forever

 “What he didn’t realize is that there’s a blade in the vacuum cleaner right under where the hose attaches that pushes the dust into the collection bag,” Long Branch public safety director, Louis Napoletano told local news at the time.

 About a half-inch of the guy’s penis was sliced off, he was rushed to the hospital, and had to undergo microsurgery to stop the bleeding.

 2. Really, Don’t Stick That In There

-however, many patients usually feel embarrassed when things go wrong and avoid
+The study further found that over the last decade, reports of self-inserted intra-urethral foreign objects have increased, however, many patients usually feel embarrassed when things go wrong and avoid seeking medical help.

 3. Don’t Do It At Work.
 Especially If You're Working With High-Powered Machinery